tifrueh/www.tifrueh.ch/content/about.md

 ## This Site

 I'm using [HUGO](https://gohugo.io) to build this site.
-It is hosted on GitHub Pages and you can read through all of its [code on GitHub](https://github.com/tifrueh/tifrueh.github.io) if you like.
+All code is hosted [on GitHub](https://github.com/tifrueh/tifrueh.github.io) and you can always take a look at it, if you like.

 There is no HUGO theme in use, but rather custom layout files and custom CSS.
 The whole design is heavily inspired by [Cory's](https://coryd.dev),